NinoNutsa/ada-project-datacuisiniers/index.md

 -----------------------

 <img src="assets/img/anne_tom.png" height=308px width=500px class="center"/>
+To provide concrete illustration of our results, we decided to portray the success stories of Tom Cruise & Anne Hathaway.
-Objectively, Tom Cruise & Anne Hathaway emphasise the success story of all actors.
-Considering that assumption, what specific metrics contribute to their success?
+What specific metrics contribute to their success?
 With the help of our analysis, we can now provide a quantitative assessment.
 Here is a spider chart representing various dimensions of Tom Cruise's and Anne Hathaway's success.

 <img src="assets/img/spider_anne_tom.png" height=580px width=780px class="center"/>